 Learning all about the San people, their traditional ways and customs.
 A safari is very much about wildlife, but it is also about the people and this is an extraordinary tribe who educate their children through story telling.
 It is absolutely enchanting - and is perfectly summed up in the iconic film The Gods Must Be Crazy.

-One can either spend time at various camps or lodges in the Kalahari Desert, where on one day there will be the opportunity to walk out with the San or Bushmen people and learn about their culture and their techniques for hunting, as well as how they forage for plants.
+One can either spend time at various camps or lodges in the Kalahari Desert, where on one day there will be the opportunity to walk out with the San people and learn about their culture and their techniques for hunting, as well as how they forage for plants.